 The final element of my teaching philosophy is a focus on the relational components of teaching and learning.
 I take pride in demonstrating kindness and respect in my relationships with students.
 I make myself available to them throughout the semester and make it clear that I committed to their success in my courses and beyond.

-At Kent State, I teach a variety of courses in our Applied Communication concentration.
-Please see below for a list of the courses I teach on a regular basis.
+At Kent State, I teach a variety of undergraduate courses; please see below for a list of the classes I teach on a regular basis.

 COMM 15000: Introduction to Human Communication

 COMM 26501: Introduction to Health Communication